codewithadvi/DeepGuardian/text_modality(misinformation)/readme.md

-# ✍️ TextGuard: AI-Powered Misinformation & Fake News Detector
+# ✍️ AI-Powered Misinformation & Fake News Detector

 TextGuard is a sophisticated, multi-stage pipeline designed to dissect and verify text-based content in real-time.
 It goes beyond simple classification by actively extracting factual claims from an article and cross-referencing them against live web search results to deliver a transparent, evidence-based verdict.